 Built in a square around a plaza in order to protect residents from attack, the town features old adobe homes that have been restored by new residents.

-Mass is still said at historic San Ignacio Catholic Church, built in 1867, and the local cemetery has graves dating from the 1800s.
+Mass is still said at historic San Ignacio Catholic Church (shown at right), built in 1867, and the local cemetery has graves dating from the 1800s.